This one is a doozy.

 Granted, I haven’t been to very many a cappella concerts where I wasn’t doing sound.
 But with the few I have, and with what a cappella groups have told me, sound is ALWAYS problematic.

-It was a challenge to amplify the ensembles in my first few a cappella concerts.
+It was a challenge to amplify the ensemble in my first few a cappella concerts.
 I have plenty [tens of hundreds of hours] of experience with mic technique, and it was my saving grace in those early concerts, but there was still much to be desired both in volume and tonality.
 After plenty of experimentation and some counter-intuitive results, I have developed a method that has well-served the past few years of my concerts.

 The first a cappella concert I engineered was a sort-of mixed blessing: low expectations and an opportunity to save the day, but no idea what I was stepping into.
-The venue’s engineer suddenly couldn’t make it anymore, and I saw a post on Facebook last minute to fill the position – using the venue’s equipment.
+The venue’s engineer suddenly couldn’t make it anymore, and I saw a post on Facebook last minute to fill the position – using the venue’s equipment (screen shot available here).
 It was at a local coffee shop/church (weird, but kinda cool, right?) that had random audio resources.
 I still brought my vintage 1998 Yamaha 01v, knowing that I’d need compression and that their portable mixer would likely have only one semi-parametric EQ.
 Luckily, the venue had some Shure Beta98A microphones which I mounted on the lead mic stands as “area” mics.
 The stage was small and ensemble proximity to the mics compared to how far away the speakers were was about as good as one could ask for in this room.
 So the audience was able to hear the ensemble somewhat okay… but it wasn’t ideal.

 This a cappella group asked me to do sound for their next concert.
 At that concert, another group on campus heard my engineering and asked me to do sound for them too rather than employing the school-provided audio services.
 For each concert I struggled to get the ensemble just loud enough before the “area” microphones would feed-back into the loudspeakers, but didn’t have enough time to experiment while on the job.